 You'll often be expected to take in a lot of complicated information in your classes.
 Most of this information will be important but some concepts are more important than others.
 Utilizing effective note-taking strategies is the only way to make sure you don't miss out on the most important concepts.
 Pay attention to what your professors are emphasizing and focus your note taking on that.

-If you're more of a visual or auditory learner, ask your professor if they're okay with you recording your lectures.
+If you're more of a visual or auditory learner, ask your professor if they're okay with you recording their lectures.
 Not every professor will be comfortable with this, but many will be thrilled to see you taking such an interest in their class.

 4. Ask Lots Of Questions

 Don't treat your classes as a passive experience.
 It's much better to be an engaged learner.
 One way of doing this is by asking questions.
 Don't worry about sounding dumb or annoying the professor with too many questions.
 This material isn't meant to be understood in a few minutes.
-Your professors understand that and will be happy to answer whatever you ask.
+Your professors understand this and will be happy to answer whatever you ask.

 5. Study Daily

 You're given a lot of information in a short amount of time in nursing school.
 Unless you make a habit of studying regularly it's easy to fall behind.
 Break your studying up into daily sessions instead of putting things off until the last minute.
-Studying for 30 minutes every day is much preferable to studying several hours in one chunk.
+Studying for 30 minutes every day is much preferred to studying several hours in one chunk.
 You'll learn more and stress yourself out less when you do it this way.

 With the right attitude and a willingness to learn, anybody can make it through nursing school.
 If you're ready to start your career as a nurse don't hesitate to contact us at Athena Career Academy.
 We help our students succeed every step of the way — from the day you enroll to the day you begin your new life as a nurse.
 For more information about our programs, please, contact us today.